tbro/viewd/README.md

 ## system dependencies

 You need sdl libraries on your OS.
-Milage may vary depending on sytem, but on debian-like apt can obtain them for you:
+Mileage may vary depending on system, but on debian-like apt can obtain them for you:

 	sudo apt-get install libsdl2-image-2.0-0